Observance of Christmas by country: Bosnia and Herzegovina, Croatia, and Slovenia

-In Bosnia and Herzegovina, Croatia and Slovenia, Christmas (Božić, Božič) is celebrated mainly as a religious holiday.
-The festivities begin on Saint Nicholas's Day on 6 December (in Slovenia) or Saint Lucy's on 13 December depending on what region (in Croatia).
-Saint Lucy or Saint Nicholas brings children presents, and Saint Nicholas is said to be accompanied by Krampus who steals away the presents of bad children.
+In Bosnia and Herzegovina, Croatia, and Slovenia, Christmas (Božić, Božič) is celebrated mainly as a religious holiday.
+The festivities begin on Saint Nicholas's Day on 6 December (in Slovenia) or on Saint Lucy's Day on 13 December (in Croatia), depending on the region.
+Saint Lucy or Saint Nicholas brings children presents, and Saint Nicholas is said to be accompanied by Krampus, who steals away the presents of bad children.
 This "anti-Santa" is said to have one cloven hoof, a handful of heavy chains, and a sack on his back to collect naughty children.
-In Croatia on Saint Lucy's, families will plant wheat seeds in a bowl of shallow water, which will grow several inches by Christmas and are then tied together with a red, blue and white ribbon called trobojnica.